AnatDean/carbon-footprint-survey-fe/README.md

 ## Run Locally

+To run the project locally:

+1. Clone this repository
-To run the project locally make sure you have installed the dependencies (specified in `Run Tests`)
+2. Install the dependencies (specified in `Run Tests`)

+3. Clone the backend repository and got it up running - instructions will be [found here](https://github.com/AnatDean/carbon-footprint-survey-be)

-And then run the server on port 3000 using
+4. Run the server on port 3000 using

 ```bash
 npm start OR yarn start